masaoIsh/AI-Agent/README.md

-# AI Financial Analysis Multi-Agent System
+# Multi-Agent Financial Analysis System

-A sophisticated multi-agent system that combines sector-based fundamental analysis, ARIMA regime-switching forecasts, and consensus-driven investing.
-Two specialized AI agents (Wassim: Fundamental Analyst & Yugo: Valuation Analyst) engage in interactive debates to reach consensus on portfolio construction, using a sophisticated filter to validate investment decisions.
+A multi-agent system where agents with specialized financial roles engage in interactive debates to reach consensus on portfolio construction.

-## 🚀 Quick Start

 ### Prerequisites